debate-map/app/Packages/deploy/README.md

 > To delete and recreate the cluster: `kind delete cluster --name main-1 && kind create cluster --name main-1`

-Notes:
+#### After steps

+1) Create an alias/copy of the k8s context you just created, renaming it to "local". (edit `$HOME/.kube/config`)
-* To make future kubectl commands more convenient, it may be worth setting the default namespace with: `kubectl config set-context --current --namespace=dm-pg-operator`
+2) [opt] To make future kubectl commands more convenient, set the context's default namespace: `kubectl config set-context --current --namespace=dm-pg-operator`

 <!----><a name="local-k8s"></a>
 ### [deploy/k8s-local] Local server, using docker + kubernetes (built-in) + tilt (helper)